The 20 Best Deafness Craniofacial Syndrome Doctors Near Me in Pennsylvania, US

 English

-Elizabeth Bhoj is a Pediatrics specialist and a Medical Genetics provider in Philadelphia, Pennsylvania.
+Elizabeth Bhoj is a Pediatrics specialist and a Medical Genetics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Bhoj is rated as a Distinguished provider by MediFind in the treatment of Deafness Craniofacial Syndrome.
-Her top areas of expertise are Hardikar Syndrome, Coffin-Siris Syndrome, Acheiropody, Hypotonia, and Myringotomy.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Hardikar Syndrome, Coffin-Siris Syndrome, Acheiropody, Hypotonia, and Myringotomy.

 Experienced in Deafness Craniofacial Syndrome